ja-guzzle/docs/docs/How to guides/Monitor/Monitor.md

 you can filter jobs to search specific jobs through different cases

-Guzzle monitor have many filter options which you can use it to filter jobs and they are listed below :-
+Guzzle monitor have many filter options which you can use it to filter jobs by below filters :-

-1. Business Date -  < By date >
+1. Business Date
-2. Batch            < By Batches that you have created >
+2. Batch
-3. Pipeline         < By pipeline that you have created >
+3. Pipeline
-4. Activity         < By activities that you have created >
+4. Activity
-5. Schedule         < By schedules >
+5. Schedule
-6. Start Date       < Date when you have started job >
+6. Start Date
-7. End Date         < By using end date of job >
+7. End Date
-8. Status           < By selecting status like "Success", "Aborted", "Failed", "Running", "Not started", "Warning". >
+8. Status
-9. Job Id           < By job Id >
+9. Job Id
-10. Parameter       < By using name and value pair. >
+10. Parameter
-11. Message         < By using messages. >
+11. Message

 Guzzle Gives you ability to download all jobs listing through click on excel (![image alt text](/img/docs/how-to-guides/monitor/monitor0.png)) or csv (![image alt text](/img/docs/how-to-guides/monitor/monitor1.png)) for format